top of page

 Once home, he was thin, tired, dehydrated, cold and terrified.

-He has taken a while to come out of his shell and is still a bit of a nervous boy, but he is getting bolder everyday and is now a normal weight for his age and size.
+He took a while to come out of his shell and is still a bit of a nervous boy, but he is quite bold and is now more than a normal weight for his age and size!
 He doesn't like parsley or pepper (fussy for a half starved stray!) but loves a big pile of hay and his nuggets.

 He gets very excited at sweeping out time and will wheek and popcorn crazily with happiness.
 He knows the sound of the fridge, however quietly you try to open it, and is a curious and inquisitive little fellow.